silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 ### Manipulating eager loading queries

+> [!INFO]
+> The filtering functionality in the Eager loading API is available from version 5.2.

 There are some limitations to manipulating an `EagerLoadedList` (i.e. after the query has been executed).

 The main limitation is that filtering or sorting an `EagerLoadedList` will be done in PHP rather than as part of the database query, since we have already loaded all its relevant data into memory.